-The following conditions, unless otherwise specified, apply to all data in this report: (1) UCITS that invest primarily in other funds are excluded from the data to avoid double counting, (2) UCITS not domiciled in the European Union (i.e., UCITS in Iceland, Liechtenstein, and Norway), in addition to the United Kingdom and the Netherlands, are excluded, (3) UCITS primarily intended for sale in the United Kingdom and the Netherlands are excluded from data for ongoing charges, and (4) euros and percentages may not add to the totals presented because of rounding.
+The following conditions, unless otherwise specified, apply to all data in this report: (1) UCITS that invest primarily in other funds are excluded from the data to avoid double counting, (2) UCITS not domiciled in the European Union (EU) (i.e., UK UCITS and UCITS in Iceland, Liechtenstein, and Norway), in addition to UCITS domiciled in the Netherlands, are excluded, (3) UCITS primarily intended for sale in the United Kingdom and the Netherlands are excluded from data for ongoing charges, and (4) euros and percentages may not add to the totals presented because of rounding.
 In addition, for simplicity, this report will sometimes use funds to refer to Undertakings for Collective Investment in Transferable Securities (UCITS).